-We understand the pressures on self-employed people and appreciate that working through the Self-Assessment requirements can be tricky.
-For more information on how we can ease the process for you, please visit our self-assessment page.
+We understand the pressures on self-employed people and appreciate that working through the Self-assessment requirements can be tricky.
+For more information on how we can ease the process for you, please visit our self-assessment service.

 Deadline dates for you Self-assessment Tax Return diary

 HMRC have set specific deadlines for tax returns relating to the 2022/2023 financial year.
 To simplify the various significant dates, we have set out an at-a-glance guide below, so you know when you need to take action.

 It should be noted that in April 2019 the Government announced its intention to begin a switchover to digital tax accounting.

 The initiative is entitled 'Making Tax Digital', and was due to take effect from April 2020, but because they recognise the difficulties caused by the Covid-19 pandemic, the Government has extended this period.